wjakethompson/wjakethompson.com/content/talk/_index.md

     text_link_label: View recent talks
     text_link_url: /talk/
 description: |
-  This is a list for your talks, workshops, or other events with a time, date, and place.
+  Events I have been invited or selected to present at, shared along with slides, videos, and other linkable resources.
 layout: list
-show_author_byline: true
+show_author_byline: false
 show_post_date: true
 show_post_thumbnail: true
 show_post_time: true
 sidebar:
-  author: The R Markdown Team @RStudio
+  author: W. Jake Thompson
   description: "This is a list for your talks, workshops, or \nother events with a
     time, date, and place. \nEven this sidebar offers a ton of customizations.\n\nCheck out the _index.md file in the /talk folder \nto edit this content. \n"